OpenMatch/ANCE-Tele/.ipynb_checkpoints/README-checkpoint.md

 ```
 bash epi-3-mine-msmarco.sh
 ```
 Then train the vanilla *co-condenser-marco* with the Epi-3 Tele-negatives.
-This step is the same as introduced in [MARCO: Reproduce w/ Our Episode 3 Training Negatives](#reproduce-w/-our-training-data):
+This step is the same as introduced in [MARCO: Reproduce w/ Our Episode-3 Training Negatives](#marco-reproduce-w/-our-episode-3-training-negatives):
 ```
 bash epi-3-train-msmarco.sh
 ```

 [4] Evaluate your ANCE-Tele

-After three episode, you can follow the instructions in [MARCO: Reproduce w/ Our CheckPs](#MARCO:-reproduce-w/-our-checkps) to evaluate.
+After three episode, you can follow the instructions in [MARCO: Reproduce w/ Our CheckPs](#marco-reproduce-w/-our-checkps) to evaluate.
 Remember to replace the CheckP with your trained model file 😉.

 ## Easy-to-Use Tips